DS-100/debugging-guide/jupyter_datahub/jupyter_datahub.md

 ## I can't open Jupyter: `HTTP ERROR 431`
 If this happens, try [clearing your browser cache](https://support.google.com/accounts/answer/32050?hl=en&co=GENIE.Platform%3DDesktop) or opening Datahub in an incognito window.

+## Datahub is not loading
+If your link to Datahub is not loading, go to https://data100.datahub.berkeley.edu/hub/home and restart your server.